clexp/CS50_Final_Project_2024/README.md

 #### static

 This folder contains the static files for the web app.
 These are the files that are served to the client browser.
 There are no images in the static files directory.
 There is one JavaScript which is used to implement a lifetime search in the tech editor sessions.
 There is a little bit of CSS.

+This whole page could've been much more styled with CSS, and actually this will be one of my goals going forwards.

 #### templates